neharix/djrun/README.md

 ## Contact

-If you have any questions or concerns, feel free to [open a issue](https://github.com/neharix/djrun-code/issues) or join the [channel in Start](https://tmstart.me/neharix_commits)
+If you have any questions or concerns, feel free to [open a issue](https://github.com/neharix/djrun-code/issues)

 Happy coding!